kayamd3/Complex_System_Simulation_Group13/README.md

 We first created a Baseline model and found no emergence properties as it came to an equilibrium point.
 To expand the model, we incorporated stochasticity in the form of news.
 This was the basis for our Expanded model.
 Both of which are found in the notebook: CA and the stock market - results.

-If you'd like to have a play around with the parameters on the Expanded model please run the stream_v2.py file.

 ## Table of Contents

 - [Installation](#installation)